In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 1. Visualize in First-Person Perspective

-Imagining the scene as if you’re living it makes the experience feel more real and personal:
+Imagining the scene as if you’re living it makes the experience feel more real and personal.

 - See through your own eyes

-- Feel in your own body
+- Feel the scenario in your own body

 - Experience everything directly, not as an outside observer